hassaan4584/Swiftjective-C/_posts/2019-03-27-iCloud-Photo-Handling.md

 }
 ```

-With this tweak in place - you'll find that when as asset is fetched from iCloud, a change notification spins up and a fetch result reports a change (or possibly no change).
+With this tweak in place - you'll find that when an asset is fetched from iCloud, a change notification spins up and a fetch result reports a change (or possibly no change).
 Using batch updates, your collection or table view will reload and have the asset ready to go.

 To recap - here's the recipe to make this all tick: